-The Father, the Son and the Holy Heavenly Tetraktys or the sacred four.
-The Pythagoreans Father, throughout and the Chinese still all time."-SAYCE. sacred four as a symbol of God, Matter, the World, and the Spiritual Universe.
+The Father, the Son and the Holv Ghost; Mary the they are one.
+This or the sacred four.
+The Pythagoreans 500 years before. and the Chinese still earlier, had their sacred four as a symbol of God, Matter, the World, and the Spiritual Universe.